Ever since the pandemic, more people are turning to online therapy services to get the help they need.

 An introductory questionnaire on both platforms inquires about your life, objectives, and preferences.

-Both Talkspace and BetterHelp’s admission procedure are automated, and using algorithms and artificial intelligence to identify a therapist that can feel somewhat robotic.
+Both Talkspace and BetterHelp’s admission procedures are automated and use algorithms and artificial intelligence to identify a therapist that can feel somewhat robotic.

 During the intake procedure, you will be offered many professional, accredited, and experienced therapist options.
 If none of the matches fit you, you may request additional matches.